 of democracy to advance the creation of the Adirondack Park between 1864 and 1894.

-I have also co-authored two new pieces with
+Recently, I also co-authored two pieces with

 Christopher J. Bosso.
 The first, "'High Hopes and Bitter Disappointment:' Public